HarlanH/blog/content/post/2022-05-27-staff-data-scientist-comments-on-will-larson-s-staff-engineer-book/index.en.md

 In [classic management
 texts](https://www.goodreads.com/book/show/324750.High_Output_Management "High Output Management"), managers are urged to find the highest-leverage thing that they can do, and delegate the rest.
-The same applies to senior ICs.
-Although I spend a lot less time in meetings than I did when I was a manager, I spend more time writing documentation and processes, or helping others up-skill, or proposing projects.
+The same applies to Staff-plus ICs.
+Although I spend a lot less time in meetings than I did when I was a manager, I spend more time writing documentation and processes, or helping others up-skill, or researching problems and proposing projects.

 > (p.
 195) \[More from Katie Sylor-Miller\]
 >